-We have undertaken a reasonable assurance engagement on the design of controls within ABC's [type/name of] system (the controls), comprising [identify system by distinguishing features, boundaries and control components], 98 throughout the period [date] to [date] relevant to [[list overall control objectives] the following control objectives: [list or reference the control objectives]], ABC's description of its [type or name of] system at pages [bb-cc] (the description), 99 and the operating effectiveness of those controls.
+We have undertaken a reasonable assurance engagement on the design of controls within ABC's [type/name of] system (the controls), comprising [identify system by distinguishing features, boundaries and control components], 98 throughout the period [date] to [date] relevant to [[list overall control objectives]/ the following control objectives: [list or reference the control objectives]], ABC's description of its [type or name of] system at pages [bb-cc] (the description), 99 and the operating effectiveness of those controls.

-- (a) the [functions or services] within the [type/name of] system; - identifying the control objectives; (b) - (c) identifying the risks that threaten achievement of the control objectives; - designing controls to mitigate those risks, so that those risks will not prevent (d) achievement of the identified control objectives; - preparing the description [and Statement]100 at page [aa], including the completeness, accuracy and method of presentation of the description [and Statement];101 and (e) - (f) operating those controls effectively as designed throughout the period.
+- (a) the [functions or services] within the [type/name of] system; - (b) identifying the control objectives; - (c) identifying the risks that threaten achievement of the control objectives; - (d) designing controls to mitigate those risks, so that those risks will not prevent achievement of the identified control objectives; - (e) preparing the description [and Statement] 100 at page [aa], including the completeness, accuracy and method of presentation of the description [and Statement]; 101 and - (f) operating those controls effectively as designed throughout the period.

-We have complied with the relevant ethical requirements relating to assurance engagements, which include independence and other requirements founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.
+We have complied with the independence and relevant ethical requirements, which are founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.

-In accordance with Auditing Standard ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, and Other Assurance Engagements, [name of firm] maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+The firm applies Australian Standard ASQM 1, which requires the firm to design, implement and operate a system of quality management including policies or procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

-Our responsibility is to express an opinion on [ABC's Statement regarding]101 the suitability of the design of controls to achieve the control objectives, the presentation of ABC's description of the [type or name of] system and the operating effectiveness of ABC's controls within [type or name of system, based on our procedures.
-We conducted our engagement in accordance with Standard on Assurance Engagements ASAE 3150 Assurance Engagements on Controls issued framework applied.
+Our responsibility is to express an opinion on [ABC's Statement regarding]101 the suitability of the design of controls to achieve the control objectives, the presentation of ABC's description of the [type or name of] system and the operating effectiveness of ABC's controls within [type or name of] system, based on our procedures.
+We conducted our engagement in accordance with

-Identify the system by function or service provided and entity, facility or location.
+98 Identify the system by function or service provided and entity, facility or location.
 If the scope of the engagement is restricted to certain control components, identify those components.
-Components may include: the control environment, risk assessment, control activities, information and communication or monitoring activities, or equivalent components defined by control by the Auditing and Assurance Standards Board.
-That standard requires that we comply with relevant ethical requirements and plan and perform our procedures to obtain reasonable assurance about whether, in all material respects, the controls are suitably designed to achieve the control objectives, the description is fairly presented and the controls operated effectively throughout the period.
+Components may include: the control environment, risk assessment, control activities, information and communication or monitoring activities, or equivalent components defined by control framework applied.

 If some elements of the description are not included in the scope of the engagement, this is made clear in the assurance report.
+Insert for attestation engagements if the responsible party's or evaluator's Statement is provided to users.